 There are over 2000 native species that grow in various palm tree locations.

-They thrive from the Caribbean to Asia; Africa to Australia and the US.
+They thrive from the Caribbean to Asia; Africa to Australia, the United States to Canada.

 South and Central America, Mexico and the Middle East are also home to many varieties.